junxit/us-congress-bills-115/bill.md

     - **(B)** in paragraph (2)—
       - **(i)** in subparagraph (B)—
-        - **(I)** by striking “use of central funding mechanisms.—” and all that follows through “In order to ensure” and inserting “use of central funding mechanisms.—In order to ensure”;
+        - **(I)** by striking “Use of central funding mechanisms.—” and all that follows through “In order to ensure” and inserting “Use of central funding mechanisms.—In order to ensure”;
         - **(II)** by striking “the office shall” and all that follows through “and other practitioners” and inserting “the office shall provide coordination and support for field-implemented programs, including through targeted core support for micro, small and medium-sized enterprises and local financial markets”; and
         - **(III)** by striking clause (ii);
       - **(ii)** in subparagraph (C)—